ruijaulino/ruijaulino.github.io/cv.md

 ### Description

-I'm a quantitative trader in a hedge fund where I develop and manage quantitative strategies for futures and cash equities.
+I'm a quantitative trader in a hedge fund where I develop and manage quantitative trading strategies.

-Having worked mostly in small companies I have always been involved in many steps of the process: from architeture and building of trading infrastructure, to database management and, of course, research and development of trading models.

-Thanks!